YHKok/tp/docs/UserGuide.md

 Format: `remark INDEX rm/REMARK`

 * Leaves a remark about the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayer person list.
+* The index refers to the index number shown in the displayed person list.
 * Using `remark` again for the same person **overwrites** previous remark.

 Examples: